Closing Date. The closing date for receipt of submissions for the 2020 Claremorris Fringe Festival of Drama is 23.59 GMT, November 10th, 2019.

 Please read the Submission Guide below very carefully.
 In the past we have found that a number of otherwise good scripts have disqualified themselves for failing to adhere to these guidelines.
 Please pay particular attention to length of playing time, number in cast, and correct formatting of scripts.
+Unfortunately, if your submitted script does not comply with the guidelines below it cannot be considered a valid entry for the competition.

 Submission Guide for Playwrights: